One of the questions I’m often asked by readers, is how to pick a blog niche.

 Here’s a video walking through my explanation of these blog niche ideas:

-Keep in mind that a great starting point when considering whether or not a particular topic you’re interested in could be considered a smart niche to blog about, is whether or not other people share that interest with you.
+Keep in mind that a great starting point when considering whether or not a particular topic you’re interested in could be considered a smart niche to blog about, is whether or not a lot of people share that interest with you.
 If there’s a sizable audience already seeking answers on a particular subject matter, then you’ve got the makings of a great (possible) blog niche.

 Throughout the rest of this guide, we’ll cover how to research & validate your blog niche to make sure you’re going down the right path.